Geun-Oh/Jira-Github-Release-Automation/README.md

 This action release version & create new version in Jira

-- All of sources from https://github.com/PRNDcompany/jira-release.
+- All of sources are from https://github.com/PRNDcompany/jira-release.
 Just added one property at creating new version.

 - Now you can select to create new version automately or not.